Understanding long and short margin mechanics

 4. If an account grants 6x Buying Power, what is the maximum effective leverage ratio available to the trader?

-5. If you hold 50% in 2x Leveraged ETF as collateral, what is the maximum leverage you can achieve on that position under Reg T?
-(Hint: Consider the margin requirement scaling).
+5. If you hold 50% in a 2x Leveraged ETF as collateral, what is the maximum leverage you can achieve on that position?
+(Hint: FINRA scales maintenance requirements by the ETF’s leverage factor — Regulatory Notice 09-53.)

-6. Under Reg T, standard mutual funds (excluding money market funds) are subject to a 30-day “seasoning” period where they have no loan value.
+6. Newly purchased mutual fund shares (excluding money market funds) carry no loan value for 30 days, under the new-issue credit prohibition of Exchange Act §11(d)(1).
 If you deposit a portfolio that is 50% Cash and 50% newly purchased Mutual Funds, what is your maximum achievable leverage ratio today versus after 30 days?

 ← Back to all posts